youngspe/mintyml-jekyll/README.md

 `mintyml-jekyll` is a [Jekyll](https://jekyllrb.com/) plugin that enables writing Jekyll pages in [MinTyML](https://github.com/youngspe/mintyml#readme).

+This plugin uses the [`mintyml` NPM package](https://www.npmjs.com/package/mintyml) and assumes that Node and NPM are installed.

 ## Features

 This plugin provides a MinTyML Converter, a `mintyml_escape` filter, and a `render_mintyml` Tag.